hanseaston/personal-website/content/projects/SpamFilter.md

 github: ''
 external: 'https://courses.cs.washington.edu/courses/cse312/18sp/homework/HW4.pdf'
 tech:
   - Java
   - Machine Learning

 company: ''
 showInProjects: true
 ---

-Implemented a Naive Bayes Classifier to detect spam emails, in Java.
-Applied Bayes' theorem, conditional probability, and Laplace smoothing in the machine learning algorithm.
-Reached roughly 95% accuracy (27 incorrectly classified out of 500 emails).
+I implemented a Naive Bayes Classifier in Java to detect spam emails.
+In this project, I applied fundamental machine learning concepts such as Bayes' theorem, conditional probability, and Laplace smoothing to build the classification algorithm.
+The classifier achieved an impressive accuracy of approximately 95%, with only 27 out of 500 emails incorrectly classified as spam.
+This project demonstrated my ability to develop effective machine learning solutions for practical applications like email spam detection.